4th shooting incident in 3 days

 Here's what has happened since Monday evening.

 Around 9 p.m.
-Monday, police responded to a residence in the 800 block of North Main Street when a juvenile male was allegedly shot in the head.
+Monday, police responded to a residence in the 800 block of North Main Street when a juvenile male was reportedly shot in the head.

 Later Tuesday evening, police responded to an armed robbery with shots fired in the 300 block of North Berkley Road.
 A resident told authorities at the time that three men approached him at gunpoint, forced him into his friend's house and then left with an undisclosed amount of money.
 Later as that man fled from the scene and tried to find help, he told police he heard several gunshots being fired from the area.